kilfour/QuickFuzzr/Docs/B_Reference/B_Fuzzing/Methods/A_One.md

 **Exceptions:**
 - `ConstructionException`: When type T cannot be constructed due to missing default constructor.
 - `InstantiationException`: When type T is an interface and cannot be instantiated.
-- `NullReferenceException`:
-  - When the factory method returns null.
+- `FactoryConstructionException`: When the factory method returns `null`.
-  - When the factory method is null.
+- `ArgumentNullException`: When the factory method is `null`.